40oo/username-checker/README.md

 when you run the tool it asks you step by step:

 ```
 [ Platform ]     pick which platform to check
+[ Input Mode ]   generate automatically or load from .txt file
 [ Length ]       3, 4, 5 or 6 letters
 [ Charset ]      letters / letters+numbers / letters+underscore / all
 [ Speed ]        normal / fast / turbo
 ```

-press `ENTER` to start — hits get printed live and saved automatically. press `Ctrl+C` at any time to stop, results already found are kept.
+press `ENTER` to start — hits get printed live and saved automatically. press `Ctrl+C` at any time to stop, results already found are kept. press `y` when prompted to run again with new settings.

 **output files:**
 ```